Kiran4585/chatgpt_assistant/README.md

 # 💬 AI ChatGPT-Style Assistant with Streamlit

 This project is a simple AI-powered chat assistant built using **Streamlit** and Google's **Gemini API**.
-It allows users to interact with an AI model in a ChatGPT-style interface and can also open common websites like YouTube and Google based on voice commands.
+It allows users to interact with an AI model in a ChatGPT-style interface for seamless conversations.

 ---

 ## 📌 Features

 - 🔍 Ask any question and get AI-powered responses.
-- 🌐 Open popular websites like YouTube and Google through simple commands.
 - ⚡ Fast and easy-to-use Streamlit interface.
+- 🔒 Secure API key management.

 ---